Quan Jing Jie Yao

-Hanyu Pinyin pronunciation for all Chinese text
+- Hanyu Pinyin pronounciation for all Chinese text

-Chinese text side-by-side with the English translation
+- Chinese text side-by-sde English translation

 "I highly recommend acquiring Jack Chen’s work ‘Essentials of the Fist’.
 In Chen’s translation, it is clear that a number of the descriptions which Qijiquang gave to the postures are used by Chen and Yang Taijiquan today."

 ~ Jamie Acutt, Eskirmology, The Modern Science of Defence

 "What makes this manual a very interesting source is its initial explanation of the significance of unarmed combat relative to the battlefield.
 Despite being initially dismissed as impractical, the importance of such study is emphasized as one should pursue such teachings for the sake of health, mobility, emergency, and as supplement to using weaponry.
 When comparing to modern martial arts, this manual can definitely help bridge gaps in explaining applications of techniques found in many forms, while allowing us to look back towards their possible sources and roots.
 Even as individual moves, these techniques are very applicable with proper practice."